Language-learning-projects/CSharp-maze-game/README.md

-# C# maze game
+# Python adventure game

-This repository contains code of a learning project called: "C# maze game".
+This repository contains code of a learning project called: "Python adventure game".

-It's purpose is to build a game that generates and solves mazes.
+It's purpose is to build a text-based adventure game with room, inventory, combat, puzzle solving and game saving functionality.

 ## Idea

-A desktop game that uses graph algorithms to generate and solve mazes.
-The game should use a graph data structure to represent the maze and a stack to implement a depth-first search algorithm to find a path from the start to the end.
-To generate a unique maze, you can use one of the many algorithms available for maze generation, such as the randomized version of Prim’s algorithm or the recursive backtracker algorithm.
-Once you have generated the maze, you can use a hashing technique to store the visited cells and a heap to implement a priority queue for a Dijkstra’s algorithm to find the shortest path.
+A text-based adventure game that uses various algorithms and data structures to create an immersive experience.
+The game should use a graph data structure to represent the rooms, and a stack or queue to manage the player’s inventory.
+For combat, if included, a binary search tree or heap could be used to manage health points.
+Puzzles in the game could involve sorting, searching, or pathfinding algorithms.
+File I/O operations should be used to save and load the game state.

 ## Learning

-- C#
-- GRASP
-- SOLID
-- Patterns
+- Python
 - Graph
 - Stack
-- Hashing
-- Heap/priority queue
+- Queue
-- Depth-first search algorithm
+- Binary search tree/heap
+- Sorting algorithms
+- Search algorithms
+- Pathfinding algorithms
-- Dijkstra's algorithm
+- I/O operations
-- Randomized version of Prim's algorithm
-- Recursive backtracker algorithm

 ## Requirements

-- A unique maze should be generated everytime a new maze is created.
-- A maze must be able to be generated using multiple algorithms.
+- A player must be able to move rooms using the up, down, left and right keywords.
-- The maze must be represented by a graph.
-- The maze must be visualized in a GUI.
-- The shortest path from the start to the end must be visualized in the same GUI using a red line.
-- A path from the start to the end must be visualized in the same GUI using a purple line.
+- Each room must tell the player what monsters and items there are.
-- The user must be able to select whether to show the red line, purple line or both.
+- A player must be able to attack a monster.
-- The user must be able to select what algorithm to generate the maze with when they first start the GUI.
+- A player must be able to pick up an item.
+- An item must have a chance of being a trap that steals health points or items.
+- Each room movement must have some lore which influences the game.
+Examples coud be stronger monsters, higher chance of a trap or the requirement of certain items.
+(It's gone pretty dark.
+Use a flashlight to continue.)
+- Each action must have a response.
+(The mushroom zombie has been slain.
+You lost 10 health points.
+17/100 remaining.)
-- The user must be able to generate a new maze without leaving the GUI.
+- A player must be able to run player commands like hp, inventory, attack and use item 1.
+- Some room movements must have puzzles that the user needs to solve before continuing.